Rokiis1/roadmap/5.Module/dynamic_techniques.md

 **Explanation:**

 Black-box testing techniques focus on the functionality of the software without considering its internal structure.
 The tester is unaware of the internal workings of the system and tests the software based on the input and the output.
-The main goal is to test how the software behaves in response to various inputs, and not to check how the software processes the input and produces the output.

 **Key Concepts:**